piguyinthesky/react-tleship/README.md

 # React-tleship

-The classic game Battleship, programmed using React and [hosted using Github Pages](https://piguyinthesky.github.io/react-tleship/)!
+My take on the classic game Battleship, programmed using React and [hosted using Github Pages](https://piguyinthesky.github.io/react-tleship/)!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).